-Of course, if you are as old as me, you probably remember when there were only three television stations and the only newspaper you could access was the local one because there was no Internet (and it was usually soggy if the paperboy forgot about the sprinklers).
+Of course, if you are as old as me, you probably remember when there were only three television stations, and the only newspaper you could access was the local one because there was no Internet (and it was usually soggy if the paperboy forgot about the sprinklers).
 If so, you will need to remember that you have to look beyond traditional media and include numerous smaller contributors — including bloggers such as myself.
-As a result, the media landscape is rather diverse.
+As a result, the media landscape is incredibly diverse.
 These days, anybody can write a blog post, record a podcast, upload a video, or tweet a tweet.
-If there was a viewpoint being excluded, that’s an under-served market niche that would be profitable to fill.
+If there was a viewpoint being excluded, that would be an under-served market niche that would be very profitable to fill.
 Furthermore, the incentives of market competition to improve quality and lower price is exactly why capitalism won the Cold War.

-Interestingly, many of these complainers often share inaccurate or heavily partisan content from social media (e.g., Facebook and YouTube).
 Remember, when a product or service is free, odds are that you are actually the product.
 This means you are not the paying customer that the seller really cares about.
 Someone else is probably paying for your attention or your personal data, meaning that they are the paying customer being catered to.
 This is true for both television and radio (selling your attention to advertisers) and social media (selling both your attention and your data to any number of entities).
-You might have noticed that television and social media outlets like YouTube and Facebook tend to provider less satisfying but more addictive content that pales compared to their paid alternatives like streaming services, newspapers, magazines, films, and books.1
+And this is exactly why television and social media outlets like YouTube and Facebook tend to produce less satisfying (but more addictive) experiences that pales compared to their paid alternatives like streaming services, newspapers, magazines, films, and books.1

 Both television and social media content also tend to be sensationalist (violence and fires attract more eyeballs than peaceful protests), but television is particularly problematic because it is much more difficult for journalists to be objective in video than in the written form.

-In terms of which media sources are worth your time, there are numerous.
+And there are actually numerous reliable media outlets.
 Media bias has been a core issue of mine for a few years now, largely due to various attacks by politicians upon journalism as well as the rising prevalence of misinformation on social media.
 After years of searching, the source of media bias ratings that has most won my trust is Media Bias / Fact Check (MB/FC).
 I have found them to be more accurate and comprehensive than Ad Fontes Media and AllSides, and you can read more of what I have to say about them here.
 If you’re aware of a better resource, please let me know!

 So, a great place to start is MB/FC’s very lengthy list of least-biased sources.
 Alas, MB/FC doesn’t have as fancy graphics as the others, but here’s Ad Fontes Media’s chart, which shows the most reliable sources near the top (with original reporting higher than analysis, perhaps due to the subjectivity involved in the latter) and the least biased sources near the middle between the left and right sides (and notice the large number of diverse competitors).

-And if you don’t want to rely upon a third party and search on your own, some key things to pay attention to are whether they are transparent with their ownership and funding, how well they balance story selection (do they criticize politicians from only one party or both?), whether their reporting uses loaded and/or sensationalist language versus neutral wording, how they handle corrections, how they defend their reputation for factual accuracy, and whether they allow comments or publish letters to the editor.
+And if you don’t want to rely upon a third party and rely instead upon your own judgment, some key things to pay attention to are whether they are transparent with their ownership and funding, how well they balance story selection (do they criticize politicians from only one party or both?), whether their reporting uses loaded and/or sensationalist language versus neutral wording, how they handle corrections, how they defend their reputation for factual accuracy, and whether they allow comments or publish letters to the editor.

-And one very important factor is where they get their funding, as it’s always important to follow the money.
-If they get most of their revenues from advertisements or selling user data, that means they are really working for someone else other than the reader.
+Last (but definitely not least!) is where they get their funding, as it’s always important to follow the money.
+If they get most of their revenues from advertisements or selling user data, remember that this means that they wouldn’t really be working for you.
 So, you definitely want to choose sources that gets at least a significant portion of their revenues from their audience, such as via subscriptions.
 And if you cannot tell how they make their money, turn and run.
 Run very, very fast and very, very far away.

 The ones I rely upon are The Economist, Financial Times, Wall Street Journal (although I largely ignore their opinion section and will never forgive them for their horrible customer service for all the times I received soggy papers), The Dispatch, Reuters2, the Christian Science Monitor, Foreign Affairs, George Friedman’s Geopolitical Futures, the Associated Press (AP), and Reason (the magazine).
 Ideally, you will want more than one to see how an issue is covered from multiple angles and perspectives.
 And lastly, don’t rely on an outlet’s website, as this opens you up to tactics like clickbait headlines and algorithms tailored to your behavior to keep you on the site much like social media uses.
 Instead, try to read their print version (e.g., PDF as in WSJ, through a viewer like FT) more likely to be aimed for a broad audience.
-This is kind of the news outlet equivalent of forcing a social media platform to show you content in chronological order rather than what its algorithm has learned will keep you addicted.
+This is kind of the news outlet equivalent of forcing a social media platform to show you content in chronological order.

 Now, to see if you’ve been paying attention, please tell me who you should trust for health advice?
 A meme on social media, your doctor, someone who watched a doctor’s video posted on YouTube, or my beloved and hapless New York Mets?